RazGvili/fib_docker/README.md

-*Part of a Docker course
+*Part of a Docker course - "docker-and-kubernetes-the-complete-guide" by the great Stephen Grider

 ## Purpose
 This app calculates the value of a Fibonacci value given an index of the series.